Katy Knortz

 Profile

-Knortz is an active field archaeologist and currently works as a trench supervisor at the Tharros Archaeological Research Project, under the direction of Steven Ellis and Eric Poehler.
-She has also excavated with Columbia University at Hadrian’s Villa, the Apolline Project in Pompeii, and Valdosta State University at Carsulae.
-Knortz is also currently part of an initiative to digitally catalog the Olcott collection of Roman coins at Columbia and works broadly on digital humanities projects with the media centers at both Columbia and Princeton.
+Katy is currently a team member of the Tharros Archaeological Research Project, directed by Steven Ellis of the University of Cincinnati (2022–).
+She has also excavated with Columbia University at Hadrian’s Villa (2019), the Apolline Project in Pompeii (2018), and Valdosta State University in Carsulae (2016).
+Katy is also currently part of an initiative to digitally catalog the Olcott collection of Roman coins at Columbia and has worked broadly on digital humanities projects with the media centers at both Columbia and Princeton.

 Field(s)